-The size of Wittenborg University of Applied enables an atmosphere where students feel part of a team in a personal environment.
+The size of Wittenborg University of Applied Sciences enables an atmosphere where students feel part of a team in a personal environment.
 The university teaching methodology allows students to experience many different situations.

-Workshops consist of 10-20 students;
+Workshops of 10-20 students

 Provision of Student Support/Coaching by Teaching Staff

 Wittenborg has two types of student tutor support systems, one for academic issues and one for non-academic issues (see 4.5.3).
-The school has an open door policy which means that students find all staff easily accessible during office hours on the days they are working.
+The school has an open door policy so that students find all staff easily accessible during office hours on the days they are working.
 Also Wittenborg Online and the email system make it easy for students to contact the correct staff member about any issue.
 Wittenborg is also small enough to allow students to have easy and direct contact with management, if they wish.

 • In phase 3, students are allocated a personal academic tutor who is responsible for monitoring progress, advising on paper writing and research and preparing for work placement/experience.
 Tutors have regular meetings with these students and keep contact at school and online.

 Once a year, all students have an evaluation interview with a tutor from the Education Department who assesses their progress and draws up the study agreement for the next academic year.
 During this “appraisal” interview the students Phase Status is determined based on the credits achieved and the modules completed.